CUCWD/edx-documentation/en_us/course_authors/source/video/upload_video.rst

     - The encoding process has completed, and video transcripts are being created.

-      If a video has this status for more than 48 hours, follow these steps.
+      If a video has this status longer than the time that you specified for the **Transcript Turnaround** time, follow these steps.

       #.
 Verify that the file that you uploaded is in .mp4 or .mov format and
          that the file meets all :ref:`specifications <Video Guidelines>` for